whtouche/wdi_6_js_demo_objects/README.md

 ## LAB

-Redo the Car Lot Lab above using the Factory pattern.
+Redo the Car Lot Lab above using the Factory pattern. __Do all your work in the cars_factory_pattern branch__

 ### The Constructor Function Pattern.